VL-NMS: Breaking Proposal Bottlenecks in Two-Stage Visual-Language Matching: Experiments

 \subsection{Results on Referring Expression Grounding}

-\textbf{Datasets.} We evaluate VL-NMS on three challenging REG benchmarks: 1) \textbf{RefCOCO}~\cite{yu2016modeling}: It consists of 142,210 referring expressions for 50,000 objects in 19,994 images.
+\textbf{Datasets.} We evaluated VL-NMS on three challenging REG benchmarks: 1) \textbf{RefCOCO}~\cite{yu2016modeling}: It consists of 142,210 referring expressions for 50,000 objects in 19,994 images.
 These expressions are collected in an interactive game interface~\cite{kazemzadeh2014referitgame}, and the average length of each expression is 3.5 words.
-All expression-referent pairs are split into train, val, testA, and testB sets.
+All expression-referent pairs are split into the train, val, testA, and testB sets.
 The testA set contains images with multiple people and the testB set contains images with multiple objects.
 2) \textbf{RefCOCO+}~\cite{yu2016modeling}: It consists of 141,564 referring expressions for 49,856 objects in 19,992 images.
-Similar to RefCOCO, these expressions are collected from the same game interface, and have train, val, testA, and testB splits.
-But different from RefCOCO, these expressions don't include absolute location of the referent.
+Similar to RefCOCO, these expressions are collected from the same game interface, and have the train, val, testA, and testB splits.
+But different from RefCOCO, these expressions don't include the absolute location of the referent.
 3) \textbf{RefCOCOg}~\cite{mao2016generation}: It consists of 104,560 referring expressions for 54,822 objects in 26,711 images.
-These expressions are collected in a non-interactive way, and the average length of each expression is 8.4 words.
-Compared to RefCOCO and RefCOCO+, expressions in RefCOCOg are more descriptive and generally involve more objects and relations.
+These expressions are collected in a non-interactive way, and the average length of expression is 8.4 words.
+Compared to RefCOCO and RefCOCO+, expressions in RefCOCOg are more descriptive and involve more objects.
 We follow the same split as~\cite{nagaraja2016modeling}.

-\textbf{Evaluation Metrics.} For the REC task, we use top-1 accuracy as evaluation metric.
+\textbf{Evaluation Metrics.} We evaluated VL-NMS on two different REG tasks: referring expression comprehension (REC) and referring expression segmentation (RES).
+For the REC task, we used top-1 accuracy as the evaluation metric.
 When the IoU between the predicted and ground truth is larger than 0.5, the prediction is considered to be correct.
-For the RES task, we use the overall IoU and Pr@X (the percentage of samples with IoU higher than X)\footnote{Due to the limited space, all RES results with the Pr@X metric are provided in the supplementary materials.} as metrics.
+For the RES task, we used the overall IoU and Pr@X (the percentage of samples with IoU higher than X)\footnote{Due to the limited space, all RES results with the Pr@X metric are provided in the supplementary materials.} as metrics. \cc{Besides, we calculated the average performance on the three benchmarks to show the global performance of the model.}